 It probably won’t surprise you to hear that I use a Google Sheets budget template to track my finances, both incomings and outgoing, at home and for my business.

-The dashboards available through online banking sites are pretty rudimentary and don’t give me much insight into what’s happening with my finances, particularly over longer time frames.
+The dashboards available through online banking sites are pretty rudimentary.
+They don’t give much insight into what’s happening with my finances, particularly over longer time frames.

 I’m not a financial expert, so I won’t be dispensing any financial advice here.
 I won’t opine on what you should or shouldn’t show in your spending and budget templates in this post, nor will I talk about what your financial goals should be or how to get there.

-What I will do in this post however, is show you some useful techniques in Google Sheets that you can use for building your own budget templates.
+What I will do in this post however, is show you some useful tips in Google Sheets that you can use for building your own budget templates.
 Techniques to make them more insightful and more helpful for reaching your goals.
-They are: